Annual Visually Impaired Person’s Fishing Tournament Is Biggest in the world

-The 34th Annual Lions Visually Impaired persons (VIP) Fishing Tournament is slated for October 16-18.
+The Annual Lions Visually Impaired persons (VIP) Fishing Tournament is slated for October each year.
 The tournament, hosted by the First Flight, Manteo, Nags Head, Wanchese, Lower Currituck and the Columbia Lions clubs is the largest service project of its kind in the world.

 VIPS from across North Carolina, will be joined by VIPs from Alabama, Connecticut, West Virginia, Massachusetts, Rhode Island, South Carolina, Virginia, California, and Canada for bragging rights as a national winning angler.
 There will be 350 VIPs, 130 sighted guests, 300 volunteers, and about 125 high school and college student volunteers.